Kotlin/dokka/README.md

 }
 ```

-You can also create a custom dokka task and add plugins directly inside:
+You can also create a custom Dokka task and add plugins directly inside:

 ```kotlin
 val customDokkaTask by creating(DokkaTask::class) {